1andre-santos1/Simple-Living-Creatures-Web-Simulation/README.md

        - **Roaming** - *when the creature is normal, just searching for food and mates*;
        - **Pregnant** - *observable only in females, while pregnant*; (the growing circle inside them indicates the baby state)
        - **Dying** - *when the creature's health is below 40, the state changes to dying*;

-### Creature Type:
-#### The creatures can be Male (Blue Squares), Female (Pink Squares) or a Predator(Grey Squares) with little differences between them.

-   * *Males in general have more speed than Females*;

-   * *Females in general have more health*;

-   * *A Female creature, when on field of view of a Male, can get pregnant.
-While in this state, the female can't get pregnant again.
-When the time to give birth comes, the female have equal probability of having a Male or a Female child*;

-   * *Predators can only be spawned by the user, they don't eat the creature's food, they eat the creatures as well as the other predators who have less health*;

-   * *The Predators have more speed than all the other creatures but have less health*;

 ### User Interaction:
 #### You can interact with the creature's world: